Michael-Free/spiceworks-to-jira/README.md

 ## Step 1 - Select Your JSON File
 ![Step 1 - Import JSON](media/application_preview-step-1.png)

+If you're a "Windows Administrator" - I congratulate you for being able to getting Python installed.
+But I understand, there are some pretty complicated buttons to press.

+This is place where you're going to be able to select the JSON file where all of your ticket and user data has been exported to.

 ## Step 2 - Select the Output Directory for CSV Files
 ![Step 2 - Choose Output Directory](media/application_preview-step-2.png)